CesiumGS/cesium-unreal/Documentation/upgrade-to-2.0-guide.md

 - `FCesiumMetadataPrimitive` has been deprecated.
 Instead, use `FCesiumPrimitiveFeatures` to access the feature IDs of a primitive and `FCesiumPrimitiveMetadata` to access its metadata.
 - `UCesiumFeatureIdAttributeBlueprintLibrary::GetFeatureTableName` and `UCesiumFeatureIdTextureBlueprintLibrary::GetFeatureTableName` have been deprecated, since they are less applicable in `EXT_mesh_features`.
 Use `UCesiumFeatureIdSetBlueprintLibrary::GetPropertyTableIndex` instead.
 - `UCesiumMetadataPrimitiveBlueprintLibrary::GetFirstVertexIDFromFaceID` has been deprecated.
 Use `UCesiumPrimitiveFeaturesBlueprintLibrary::GetFirstVertexFromFace` instead.
-- `UCesiumMetadataUtilityBlueprintLibrary::GetFeatureIDFromFaceID` has been deprecated.
-Use `UCesiumPrimitiveFeaturesBlueprintLibrary::GetFeatureIDFromFace` instead.
-- `ECesiumMetadataTrueType` has been deprecated.
 - `FCesiumMetadataArray` has been deprecated.
 Use `FCesiumPropertyArray` instead.